hithesh98/cryptographic-api/README.md

         "data": {...}
     }
 ```
 The data can be any JSON object and can contain encrypted fields.
-Any encrypted fields in the data will be decrypted before computing its signature.
+Any encrypted fields in the data will be decrypted before computing it's signature.
 If this signature matches the given signature the response will be 204, else 400.